bioinf-benchmarking/mapping-benchmarking/Readme.md

 ### Contribute

 #### 1) Add a new read-mapper
-Read-mappers that are not currently listed in config.yaml can be added.
-Follow these steps below.
-We assume you already have some experience with writing Snakemake rules, if not check out the Snakemake documentation first.

-1. Add the mapper to the `method` list in `config/config.yaml`
-2. Add the name of the mapper (this is what is shown in plots) to `method_names`
-3. Create a `.smk` file in rules for the mapper (e.g. `bwa.smk`)
-4. Implement two rules: `NAME_map_single_end` and `NAME_map_paired_end` (replace NAME with the mapper ID, e.g. `bwa`).
-The single-end rule should take `{data}/whole_genome_single_end/{config}/reads.fq.gz` as input.
-The paired-end rule should take this list of two fq-files as input: `["{data}/whole_genome_paired_end/{config}/reads" + n + ".fq.gz" for n in ("1", "2")]`
-5. The rules can also take an index as input if that is needed, you will then need to implement a rule for creating the index (see the `bwa_index` rule for reference).
-6. As output, the rules should produce this bam-file: `{data}/whole_genome_single_end/{config}/NAME/{n_threads}/mapped.bam`
-7. The rule should use the `n_threads` wildcard as a parameter to specify number of threads.
-8. Either use a Snakemake wrapper or specify a conda-environment for the rule.
-Nothing should be needed to be installed manually.
-Note that some Snakemake wrappers do not use the `n_threads` parameter correctly (e.g. the BWA MEM wrapper).
-If that is the case, you need to implement the run-command yourself and use a conda environment.
+See *Add a new read-mapper* under *Developer guide*.

 #### 2) Add plots/cases
 All plots are specified in `config/plots.yaml`.
+For most plots, no code should be necessary to write, only configuration.
 Feel free to edit this file to add plots you believe are useful, and make a pull request.
 The file contains documentation that should explain how to edit the file, but feel free to reach out with questions if anything is unclear.
+Se developer guide for details.

 #### 3) General help/contribution
 This is a simple first attempt at a pipeline that tries to be flexible and allow benchmarking across what we think are the relevant parameters.
 However, we want this pipeline to be shaped by what the community believe is important.
 Feel free to open an issue to discuss things that can be changed or added, e.g. cases or benchmarks that are not currently supported.